ericoporto/ags-manual-wiki/Globalfunctions_General.md

 Also, this function is "blocked" by any interactable non-room object, such as GUI, and will return "nothing" as well if one is found under these screen coordinates.

-**NOTE:** The co-ordinates are SCREEN co-ordinates, NOT ROOM co-ordinates.
-This means that this function is suitable for use with the mouse cursor position variables.

 The value returned is one of the following:

     eLocationNothing    nothing, GUI or inventory
     eLocationHotspot    a hotspot
     eLocationCharacter  a character
     eLocationObject     an object

+**NOTE:** The co-ordinates are SCREEN co-ordinates, NOT ROOM co-ordinates.
+This means that this function is suitable for use with the mouse cursor position variables.

+**NOTE:** When looking up for an object under coordinates, GetLocationType is affected by the game setting ["Pixel-perfect click detection"](GeneralSettings#visual).
+It's possible to change this behavior in script by changing OPT_PIXELPERFECT option (see [SetGameOption](Globalfunctions_General#setgameoption)).

 Example: